jahid-razan/Dashboards/README.md

 **3-Step 3** : Gather Products and product Information

+     * Select products
+                     1. ( All products with sales class year: A+, A, B, C, D (Stock magneto < 0).
+                     2. Exclude all parent products.

      * Gather all the information related to products from different tables such as product name, manufacturer, suppliers, product sales in the last 42 days and year, average sales of the product in the last 7 days, 42 days and last year, category, root category, supplier etc.